leighghunt/ngRadialGauge/README.md

 **If no value are provided by the controller the needle won't be display.**

-**If the value provided by the controller is outside the limits defined, the needle won't be display but the value will   be display.**
+**If the value provided by the controller is outside the limits defined, the needle and value will be grayed out.
+The needle will be constrained to appear within 10% of the limits**

 ## Installation